-1. To receive the Audited Financial Statements of the Company for the financial year ended 31 December 2019 and the Directors' and Auditors' Reports thereon.

-2. To approve a single-tier final dividend of 18.5 sen per share in respect of the financial year ended 31 December 2019.

-3. To re-elect the following Directors who retire by rotation pursuant to Clause 94 of the Company's Constitution and who being eligible offer themselves for re-election:

-(1) Tan Sri Dr Rebecca Fatima Sta Maria

-(2) Dato' Khairussaleh Bin Ramli
+- 1. To receive the Audited Financial Statements of the 2019 and the Directors' and Auditors' Reports the - 2.
+To approve a single-tier final dividend of 18.5 31 December 2019. - 3.
+To re-elect the following Directors who retire Constitution and who being eligible offer themse - (1) Tan Sri Dr Rebecca Fatima Sta Maria(2) Dato' Khairussaleh Bin Ramli

-Encik Abdul Aziz Bin Peru Mohamed who also retires by rotation pursuant to Clause 94 of the Company's Constitution and the Guidelines on Tenure of Appointment/Re-Appointment of Non-Executive Directors for RHB Banking Group (Internal Guidelines), has expressed his intention not to seek re-election.
-Hence, he will retain office until the conclusion of the 54th AGM of the Company.
+Encik Abdul Aziz Bin Peru Mohamed who also ret Constitution and the Guidelines on Tenure of App for RHB Banking Group (Internal Guidelines), has he will retain office until the conclusion of the 54

-4. To re-elect the following Directors who retire pursuant to Clause 98 of the Company's Constitution and who being eligible offer themselves for re-election:

-(1) Datuk Seri Dr Govindan A/L Kunchamboo

-(2) Dato' Mohamad Nasir Bin Ab Latif

-5. To approve the payment of Directors' fees and Board Committees' allowances amounting to RM1,690,547.97 to the Non-Executive Directors for the financial year ended 31 December 2019.

-6. To approve the payment of Directors' fees and Board Committees' allowances to the Non-Executive Directors from 1 January 2020 until the 55th AGM of the Company.

-7. To approve the payment of Directors' remuneration (excluding Directors' fees and Board Committees' allowances) amounting up to RM1.79 million to the Non-Executive Directors from 30 May 2020 until the 55th AGM of the Company.

-8. To re-appoint Messrs PricewaterhouseCoopers PLT as Auditors of the Company to hold office until the conclusion of the 55th AGM of the Company, at a remuneration to be determined by the Directors.
+- 4. To re-elect the following Directors who retire pur who being eligible offer themselves for re-electic - (1) Datuk Seri Dr Govindan A/L Kunchamboo(2) Dato' Mohamad Nasir Bin Ab Latif - 5.
+To approve the payment of Directors' fees RM1,690,547.97 to the Non-Executive Directors - 6.
+To approve the payment of Directors' fees and Directors from 1 January 2020 until the 55th AGN - To approve the payment of Directors' remunera allowances) amounting up to RM1.79 million to th 55th AGM of the Company. - 8.
+To re-appoint Messrs PricewaterhouseCoopers F conclusion of the 55th AGM of the Company, at a